Saturday, May 26, 2012

 The boys squeal with excitement.

-The Black Pearl is to our left and the cannons are blasting at a heavily fortified Fort to our right.
+The Black Pearl is to our left (port side!), and the cannons are blasting at a fortified fort on our right (starboard side!).
 The wind blows by your ears as the cannon shots are fired.
-Misdirected shots land in the water beside you causing the water to splash high in the air only to land in your boat.
-Barbossa stands in the middle of the ship demanding those in the fortress to give up!
+Misdirected shots land beside your vessel, causing the water to splash high and land in the water to the boat's starboard side.
+Barbossa stands in the middle of the ship, demanding those in the fortress to give up!

 The boys love it!

-I zone out and think about Mimie and the enjoyment we had on this ride.
-I look up at the dark ceiling that resembles a night sky and hope she is watching us have a good time.
+I zone out and think about Mimie and our enjoyment of this ride.
+I look up at the dark ceiling resembling a night sky and hope she watches us have a good time.

-Our boat moves past the battle and enters a Village where Pirates are taking over and harassing the good people that live there.
-They may be automated but it looks so real.
+Our boat moves past the battle and enters a Village where Pirates are taking over and harassing the good people there.
+The pirates may be automated, but they appear so real!

 The boat travels towards an archway.
 The Pirates are at an auction where they are auctioning off the women.
-They're a rowdy bunch as they scream and shout while firing their guns.
+Their carousers scream and shout while firing their guns and drinking their rum.

-We pass through the waterway and enter an area where the Pirates are chasing the women for food.
+We pass through the waterway and enter an area where the Pirates chase the women for food.
 It's a wild scene.
 The boys are staring in awe.

-Every time we had passed this part I would tell Mime how women’s groups were mad that men were chasing the women, so Disney added the fruit so there wouldn’t be any womanizing.
-I laugh to myself.
+Every time we passed this part, I would tell Mime how women's groups were mad that men were chasing the women, so Disney added the fruit so there wouldn't be any womanizing.
+I laugh to myself at that thought.

 I look over to my empty seat to my right and imagine she is there with us.
-Nico is sitting on my right knee and Christopher is on my left knee.
+Nico sits on my starboard knee, and Christopher on my port knee.
 They are loving every moment of this ride.
-I guess that’s why I make this the first ride we go on.
+That's why I made this the first ride we went on.

-We pass the drunk guy who's resting against a wall harassing the scared kitty’s as the cats stand tall, their hair raised on their backs.
-We travel under another cobble stones archway where the effect of fire is glaring through broken windows as the burly man sing.
+We pass another drunk carouser who's resting against a wall harassing the scared kitties as the cats stand tall, their hair raised on their backs.
+We travel under another cobblestone archway where the effect of fire is glaring through broken windows as the burly man sings.

 "Yo ho, yo ho, a pirate's life for me.
 We pillage plunder, we rifle and loot.
 Drink up me 'earties, yo ho.
 We kidnap and ravage and don't give a hoot.
 Drink up me 'earties, yo ho...

-The automated characters appear so life like I can help but laugh as my children smile bright.
-The acton is lively and exciting.
+The pirate animatronics appear so life-like that I can't help but laugh as my children smile brightly.
+The action is lively and exciting.

-The fire looks so real as the red glare waves like the motion of a flame giving the appearance the building are on fire.
+The fire looks so natural, as the red glare waves like the motion of a flame, giving the appearance that the building is on fire.

 ...Yo ho, yo ho, a pirate's life for me.
 We kindle and char and in flame and ignite.
 Drink up me 'earties, yo ho.
 We burn up the city, we're really a fright.
 Drink up me 'earties, yo ho"

-The animatronics are singing, it's so life like.
 It's hard to take it all in.
-The boys take notice of a drunk lying in the sloth of the pigs spooning with them as they sleep.
+The boys take notice of a drunk lying in the sloth of the pigs, spooning with them as he sleeps.

-The boat moves into a tunnel where we come across the iconic seen where the jailed Pirates are trying to coax a dog to them because he is holding the key in his mouth.
-The fire is making it's way in the cells and it's their only hope.
+The boat moves into a tunnel, where we come across the iconic scene where the jailed Pirates are trying to coax a dog to them because he is holding the key in his mouth.
+The fire is making its way into the cells, their only hope.

 We move towards the end of the ride as we pass Captain Jack Sparrow one last time.
 He's sitting on his throne in a room full of treasures as he sings the Pirate song.
-The boat docks and as we disembark the boys want to go again.
+The boat docks, and the boys want to return as we disembark at the port side.

-It'll be fun for the three of us, but will always be missing the fourth.
-Mimie and I had a lot of fun in Disney.
-Especially on the Pirates of the Caribbean, one of our favorite ones of all.
+It'll be fun for the three of us, but we will always miss the fourth.
+Mimie and I had a lot of fun at Disney, especially on the Pirates of the Caribbean, one of our favorites.

 "Yo Ho, Yo Ho, A Pirates Life for Me" Written by: George Bruns with lyrics by Xavier Atencio